The Rev. Dr. Martin Luther King, Jr.

 📍 Attleboro City Hall, 77 Park Street, Attleboro, MA

-Join us for a brief civic gathering featuring reflections from local elected officials on Dr. King’s enduring legacy and its relevance today, along with a special musical selection to mark the occasion.
+Join us for a brief civic gathering featuring reflections from local elected officials on Dr. King’s enduring legacy and its relevance today, with a musical medley by the Brennan Middle School Chorus.
 All residents and visitors are welcome to participate in this meaningful tribute.

 Interfaith Service at Central Congregational Church